Category Archives: Battenberg Royals

 Guests at the wedding of Princess Beatrice to Prince Henry of Battenberg at Osborne House, Isle of Wight, Original Publication: Illustrated London News – pub.
 1885

-Upon returning to Osborne House, the marriage registry was signed by the bride and groom and attested by Queen Victoria, the royal family, royal guests, and distinguished persons.
+Upon returning to Osborne House, the bride and groom signed the marriage registry attested by Queen Victoria, the royal family, royal guests, and distinguished persons.
 Luncheon was served for Queen Victoria, the royal family, and the royal guests in a tent upon the lawn.
 The other guests were served luncheon in a separate tent.
 The Band of the Royal Marines and the Pipers of the Sutherland Highlanders provided the music.

 Beatrice and Henry’s wedding cake; Credit – Royal Collection Trust